roguenorman/remote-torrent-adder/README.md

 # remote-torrent-adder
-A handy Chrome extension to add torrent files to torrent clients.
+A handy Firefox extension to add torrent files to torrent clients.

 ## What is this about?
-The Chrome Web Browser - albeit an excellent browsing tool - does not permit its extensions a lot of access into its functionality.
-Hence, an extension that would download a .torrent file and automatically open it in the user's BitTorrent client locally can't be easily implemented. *Remote Torrent Adder* utilizes the WebUIs of modern BitTorrent clients to implement the functionality required for this scenario - and it works locally as well as for BitTorrent clients on other machines!
+forked from bogenpriate

 It supports the following BitTorrent clients:
   * Vuze (through plugins: Vuze Remote, SwingUI, HTML WebUI)